SIGCOMM21-5G/artifact/README.md

     2. output logs
     3. if one has their own compute resources, we provide instructions on how to evaluate.

-#### User-side Measurement tools (todo)
+#### User-side Measurement tools

-- 5G Tracker (to use this tool, one will require access to 5G data services/sim cards and be in areas with 5G coverage)
+- <b>5G Tracker</b>: is available for free of cost to academic research groups and non-profit organizations.
+If you qualify, please [click here](https://license.umn.edu/product/5g-tracker-android-application-for-collecting-and-visualizing-5g-performance-data) to apply and get access to 5G Tracker.
+Note, in addition to this tool, you will need to arrange for 5G data services/sim cards.
+5G Tracker features:
-   - Passive measurements using Android APIs
+   - Record passive measurements using Android APIs
-   - iPerf
+   - Record active measurements using iPerf3 and Ping
    - RRC-Probe
-   - TCPDUMP
+   - Packet dumps using TCPDUMP

 - Monsoon Power Monitor

 ---